ironbar/arc25/docs/04_Initial_Plan.md

 My intuition is that o3 success in ARC-AGI-1 is likely due to an improved policy and better judgment.
 Vanilla LLMs are not good at judgment, but reasoning models need to be able to know if some answer is correct or wrong.
 By training with reinforcement learning the model improves its policy, it learns which strategies are good and which are bad to solve the ARC tasks. o3 very likely describes the task with natural language, generates the output grid and checks if the output looks correct.
 It might try different approaches, refine the description and when it is certain returns the response.

-Focusing on efficiency the best configuration for ARC would be the following:
+Focusing on efficiency the best configuration for ARC might be the following:

 - Policy: model
 - World model: python interpreter